JasmineSavathallapalli/Fake-Currency-Detection-Using-Ensemble-Approach/README.md

 - XGBoost
 - Matplotlib & Seaborn

-> ⚠️ All images should be in `.jpg` format and resized to 128x128.
+> ⚠️ All images should be in `.jpg` format and resized.

 🙏 Acknowledgements
 - Dataset provided by kaggle